betterscientificsoftware/bssw.io/CuratedContent/GoodEnoughPracticesForScientificComputing.md

 #### Contributed by [Patricia Grubel](https://github.com/pagrubel)

-#### Publication date: April 25, 2019
+#### Publication date: April 26, 2019

 ## G. Wilson et al., 2017.
 DOI: [10.1371/journal.pcbi.1005510](https://doi.org/10.1371/journal.pcbi.1005510)

 *Good Enough Practices for Scientific Computing* presents a minimum set of practices for starting reproducible workflows needed for scientific computing research.

-The authors target researchers that are new to scientific computing, short term projects, and small collaborative teams.
+The authors target researchers who are new to scientific computing, short term projects, and small collaborative teams.
 However, anyone who wishes to improve scientific computing research practices can benefit from examining the practices described.
 The title of the article is somewhat misleading, since